gylycasyrov77-commits/firezone/README.md

 ## Firezone for Doprax
-Complete installation of Firezone VPN system
+Coming plete installation of Firezone VPN system